 M150 Mass Media and Contemporary Society (3 cr.)
+P: reading placement score of at least 80.
 A critical overview of the role of electronic mass media in contemporary society.
 Provides an introduction to such issues as industry structure, organization, and economics; regulation, public interest, and media ethics; impact of programming on individuals; media construction of social institutions; media issues in the global village.

 C180 Introduction to Interpersonal Communication (3 cr.)
+P: reading placement score of at least 80.
 The study of human dyadic interaction, including topics such as perception processes, verbal/nonverbal communication, theoretical models of communication, conflict, and interpersonal communication in various relationships.
 Course covers applications of interpersonal communication theory/research, including communication competence.

 T205 Introduction to Oral Interpretation (3 cr.)
+P: reading placement score of at least 80.
 Basic principles and practice in analysis and reading of selections from prose, poetry, and drama.
 Public presentation of programs.

 M210 Media Message Design (3 cr.)
+P: W132.
 Examines the process of message design in the context of institutional media use.
-Analyses of media messages employ semiotics and communication theory; analyses of the message receiver employ quantitative and qualitative audience research methods.
+Analyses of media messages and communication theory; analyses of the message receiver employ quantitative and qualitative audience research methods.
 Semester project involves planning and writing of script for use in organizational/institutional media context.

 S211 Basic American Sign Language (4 cr.)
 Introductory sign language course for students with no previous experience with sign language.
 Builds a good basic vocabulary of signs, teaches finger spelling, introduces basic aspects of the grammar, and teaches the proper use of facial expression in sign language conversation.
-Students also learn about deafness and communication with the campaigns, art, and other modes of communication in contemporary culture.
+Students also learn about deafness and communication with the deaf.